 BOARD OF DIRECTORS

-Ryan Taylor, President and CEO
+Ryan Taylor, President

 (Minnesota Opera, President and General Director)

 (Ordway Center, Interim President and CEO)